manwar/python-guide/amazon-web-services.md

 **NOTE**: Copy the autogenerate password for the user.

+Sign out of your root account from AWS.

+Log back in as `"IAM"` user with usual credentials.

 #### Create Group

 Click `"User groups"` link under the `"Access Management"` then click the `"Create group"` button in the top right corner.